-- 1 In the Data Model Explorer, select a physical data model. - 2 In the Data Model Window, double-click the table you want to add an index to. - 3 In the Table Editor, select the Indexes tab. - 4 Complete the Index Editor as required and then click OK. - TIP: If you change the index options and can see no reflection of the change in the DDL, click Customize on the DDL tab and ensure the options required to display your changes are selected.
+- 1 In the Data Model Explorer, expand the Index node of a physical data model, and then double-click the index you want to change. - TIP: You can also edit an index on the Index tab of the Table Editor for the table to which the index belongs. - 2 Complete the Index Editor as required and then click OK. - TIP: If you change the index options and can see no reflection of the change in the DDL, click Customize on the DDL tab and ensure the options required to display your changes are selected.
 For example, If you create a non-unique index for a MySQL table and turn on full text, you must customize the DDL by selecting Generate Defined Nonunique Indexes for the index to show up.

-- NOTE: The options and tabs available depend on the database platform. - Set as PK Index: Read-only.
-If selected, indicates that the index selected is the primary key.
+NOTE: The options and tabs available depend on the database platform.

-- Unique Constraint: Select to specify that every value in the named column must be unique.
+- Set as PK Index: Read-only.
+If selected, indicates that the index selected is the primary key. - Unique Constraint: Select to specify that every value in the named column must be unique.
 Unique constraints are similar to Primary keys.
 They require unique values throughout the named column or columns in the table. - Physical Only: Select to specify that the index be ignored when comparing the physical model to a logical model.